 If RGB lighting is the most important thing to you, the Asus ROG Strix Flare is another fantastic mechanical keyboard that's worthy of your consideration.
 It's come down a lot in price recently, too, making it an even better bargain than before.
 It's tastefully designed keyboard that cuts a fine, sophisticated profile on your desk, and its elegant, dual matt and brushed finished design that sheers diagonally down the right side of the keyboard helps give it a bit of personality that's both refined and understated.

-Again, you'll need to download Asus' Armory software to start customising the ROG Strix Flare down to a per-key lighting level, but you get plenty of options once you do so.
-The underglow strips are also surprisingly subdued for those who prefer a more subtle approach to their rainbow-coloured light shows, and I didn't find them particularly distracting when playing games either.
+You'll need to download Asus' Armory software to start customising the ROG Strix Flare down to a per-key lighting level, but you get plenty of options once you do so.
+The underglow strips are also surprisingly subdued for those who prefer a more subtle approach to their rainbow-coloured light shows, and Katharine didn't find them particularly distracting when playing games either.

 Read more in our Asus ROG Strix Flare review